openshift/enhancements/enhancements/local-storage/subprovisioner-integration-into-lvms.md

 - **Upgrade**:
   - Ensure that upgrades are seamless with no downtime for existing workloads.
 Migrating to a subprovisioner enabled version is a no-break operation
   - Test upgrade paths thoroughly to ensure compatibility and data integrity.
 The subprovisioner to topolvm (or vice versa) switch should be excluded and forbidden explicitly.
+  - The "default" deviceClass cannot be changed as well and changeing from shared to local or vice versa is not supported without resetting the LVMCluster.
   - New deviceClasses with the shared policy should be able to be added to existing LVMClusters without affecting existing deviceClasses.

 - **Downgrade**: